M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Introduction

-To bridge this gap, we present $\methodname$, a comprehensive evaluation of multilingual, multicultural, and multimodal RAG.
-We construct a benchmark spanning multiple languages and modalities, encompassing both text–text and text–image retrieval scenarios.
-Our analysis provides the first systematic comparison of model performance under cross-lingual and cross-modal conditions.
-We find that existing RAG models degrade substantially when queries or retrieved contexts differ in language or modality, underscoring the need for stronger alignment, more robust retrieval, and deeper reasoning integration.
+To address these challenges, we present $\methodname$, a comprehensive evaluation framework for multilingual, multicultural, and multimodal RAG.
+Our evaluation spans multiple languages and modalities, covering both text-text and text-image retrieval scenarios.
+Figure~\ref{fig:hookimage} illustrates how multimodal retrieval can guide model attention toward relevant visual regions to correctly identify the dish as ``Chitranna,'' whereas in the first two settings, it fails to help the VLMs to focus on the correct objects.
+Through systematic experiments across diverse model families and language configurations, we show that current RAG systems are less effective on larger VLMs and degrade substantially when queries and retrieved contexts differ in language or modality, highlighting limitations in cross-lingual alignment, retrieval robustness, and multimodal reasoning.

-In particular, our research questions are as follows: \begin{enumerate} \item[\RQone.] \textbf{Multimodal retrieval:} How does multimodal retrieval compare to text-only retrieval in supporting downstream generation?
-Under what conditions does incorporating visual or multilingual context improve—or fail to improve—model accuracy? \item[\RQtwo.] \textbf{Model scaling:} How does the influence of retrieved evidence change as VLMs scale?
-Do larger models benefit less from external context due to stronger reliance on parametric knowledge, and how does this interact with retrieval quality? \item[\RQthree.] \textbf{Language prompts and context:} How does the choice of query and context language affect RAG performance?
-Do systems offer equitable support for non-English users, or do mismatches in language introduce systematic degradation? \end{enumerate}

-To address these research questions, we conduct extensive experiments across diverse model families and language configurations.
-As illustrated in Figure~\ref{fig:hookimage}, models exhibit more precise attention to the relevant objects when provided with accurate or rich multimodal context, whereas in the ``No RAG'' setting, attention is often misaligned and fails to focus on the correct objects, and can even approach or match an ``Oracle'' setup that has perfect supporting information.
-On the right, an example question asks which dish is shown in the image.
-With multimodal RAG, the system retrieves relevant external text and images, giving the model the extra context it needs to correctly identify the dish as ``Chitranna.''